The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Gurit Kadman, author of books about Israeli dance.
+Information: Gurit Kadman, teacher and author of books about Israeli dance.

 Gurit "Gert" Kadman is known alternately as "the dean" and "the mother" of Israeli dance.
 She was born March 2, 1897, in Leipzig, Germany.
 Until the age of 20, her name was Gertrude Levenstein.
 She settled in Palestine in 1920 from Germany and brought with her a wide knowledge of folklore in general and international folk dance in particular.
 She first lived in a Kibbutz called Hefzi-Ba in the valley of Yizrael.
 A short time later, she became a member of the staff of the yourth village Ben-Shemen.